 - In 2017, 295 students took part in 7 Field Learning for Teens events, 87% were youth of color.

 - Total engagement of more than 1,500 youth of color in the program since its inception.

 Great River Greening partners with many youth programs and schools for Field Learning For Teens, including YouthCare, Community of Peace Academy, River’s Edge Academy, and Laura Jeffrey Academy.
 This creates synergy with those programs, bringing a rich environmental science component to curriculum or youth development.

 Field Learning for Teens Funders

-Major funding from 3M Foundation, Andersen Corporate Foundation, Best Buy Children’s Foundation, Capitol Region Watershed District, Ecolab Foundation, Pentair Foundation, McNeely Foundation, and Tennant Foundation.
+Major funding from 3M Foundation, Andersen Corporate Foundation, Capitol Region Watershed District, Ecolab Foundation, Pentair Foundation, and Mortenson Family Foundation.

 Part of Great River Greening’s education goal is to help inform and connect Twin Cities youth to professionals with green jobs.
 We are seeking mentors with green jobs to share their stories and career path with at-risk youth.
 Mentoring opportunities typically last 1-2 hours and take place during Great River Greening office hours, Monday through Friday, 9am-5pm.

 Contact our Volunteer Manager at 651-272-3989 or by email for more information.